yalavrinenko/lammps/doc/src/pair_awpmd.rst

 """""""""""

 This pair style contains an implementation of the Antisymmetrized Wave Packet Molecular Dynamics (AWPMD) method.
-Need citation here.
+[TODO:Need citation here.
 Need basic formulas here.
-Could be links to other documents.
+Could be links to other documents].

 Rc is the cutoff.